sfsu-csc667-fall19/final-project-gator-dater/README.md

 5. Microserver architecture (Back End) - for some services to run multiple instances
 6. Gateway - All front end requests hit gateway first for authorization
 7. Redis - For caching values (such as the user login info, so they won't have to continually log back in)
-8. Docker - Backend components dockerized and to run in Docker swarm mode
-9. Kafka - for at least 1 conveyer
-10. Distributed messaging with kafka or redis